Boot: 2020-2021 Atomic Hawx Prime XTD 130 Tech

 The 100mm-lasted Hawx Prime XTD series addresses that, offering the exact fit of Atomic’s Hawx Prime alpine boots in a lighter, touring-oriented package.
-As someone who cannot cram their feet into the Hawx Ultra XTD without some serious pain, I was extremely excited by this announcement, so let’s dive into the Hawx Prime XTD 130 and how its design stacks up to the competition, and then below I’ll go into my on-snow impressions after using the boot as my primary touring boot this past spring and summer.
+As someone who cannot cram their feet into the Hawx Ultra XTD without some serious pain, I was extremely excited by this announcement.
+So let’s first dive into the Hawx Prime XTD 130 and how its design stacks up to the competition, and then below I’ll go into my on-snow impressions after using the boot as my primary touring boot this past spring and summer.

 2020-2021 Atomic Hawx Prime XTD Lineup

 Atomic will be making 9 boots within the Hawx Prime XTD line.
 The versions with “Tech” in their name will come with GripWalk soles and have toe and heel fittings for use with tech / pin bindings, while the other boots will also come with GripWalk soles but do not have tech fittings.